 - Learn from others: Have a tip?
 Need to hear from someone really going through this?
 Join our ongoing support space/course to find out what other students are facing and to get more tips on remote learning!

 How do I communicate with my instructor?

 Your Titan email address (@my.lanecc.edu) is where official college communications will be sent, and it is the best address to use when reaching out to an instructor.
+Find their email in MyLane.
 Need help accessing your email for the first time?
 Check out this instruction guide.

 Instructors may also provide other methods of online contact, including Moodle messages and Zoom meetings and chats.
 Want to practice?
-Join our remote learning course for a chance to test everything out together!
+Check in to the New to Online section of the Student Support Hub for a chance to test everything out together!

 How do I access Zoom?